olorunfe/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5- script to list local variables and enviroment variables.
 6- script to create local variable.
 7- script to create glolbal variable.
+8- script to add to the value of a existing environment variable.